immregistries/smm-tester/README.md

 # smm-tester
 *The American Immunization Registry Association (AIRA) supports the Simple Message Mover / Tester (SMM/Tester) to support connections and testing with Immunization Information Systems (IIS).*

-## Installation Instructions for Windows Environments:
+## Installation Instructions for Windows Environments
 - Create the following folders:
   + `C:\smm`
   + `C:\smm\[YOUR IIS NAME]`
 - Inside the `[YOUR ISS NAME]` folder we will place the `smm.config.txt` file that will be configured later

-### Software Needed:
+### Software Needed

 #### 1. Java JDK